muratk5n/thirdwave/en/README.md

 ---

 That would be a 20% reduction in emissions, right away.
 Slam dunk.
-Too bad UK gov is in a funk, stuff is being done..
+Too bad UK gov is in a funk, things are happening..

 H2 Fuel News: "Britain’s gas grid will be ready to deliver a blend of 20% hydrogen to homes across the country next year (2023)"